-- We will prepare the paperwork for you using standardized Minnesota forms that cover all aspects of a typical transaction and protect you, the consumer.
-We will make sure that any contingencies are specified in the purchase agreement.
+- We prepare the paperwork using standardized Minnesota forms that cover all aspects of the transaction.
+We will include any contingencies (like financing) that are needed.

-- Consult your attorney, tax professional, and/or title expert to determine how you should take title to the property (as individual(s), joint tenancy, tenants in common, a trust, or other legal entity such as an LLC or LLP).
+- Consult your attorney, tax professional, and/or other professional about how you should take title to the property.
+Choices include (as individual(s), joint tenancy, tenants in common, a trust, or other legal entity such as an LLC or LLP).

-- You may wish to finance the purchase through your bank, savings and loan institution, credit union, land financing firm, or the seller.
-If you wish to finance, contact your banker or financial representative to get pre-qualified for the purchase.
+- Financing is available through your bank, savings and loan institution or credit union.
+It’s best to get pre-qualified prior to making the purchase.
 Visit the Land Financing section for more information.

 - Also see the Land Purchasing section for more details.

-- The title professional will prepare a title commitment or title opinion identifying any title concerns or exceptions to title insurance.
+- The title professional will prepare a title commitment identifying any title concerns or exceptions to title insurance.

-- After closing, the title professional will handle recording the deed and any other documents at the county to officially transfer ownership to you.
+- After closing, the title professionals will handle recording the deed and any other documents at the county to officially transfer ownership to you.

-- You will usually get possession of your new property at the time of closing.
+- Typically, you get possession of your new property at the time of closing.